junxit/us-congress-bills-110/metadata.md

 - 2007-03-06 — Ms. Norton moved to suspend the rules and pass the bill.
 - 2007-03-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2190)
 - 2007-03-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2190)
+- 2007-03-07 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.